 Wally might have one of the most unusual software monikers out there but this funky personal finance app is smarter than you might think.
 Available for iOS, it's already enjoying a sizeable following and has garnered lots of praise in the media too.

-That’s hardly surprising as it’s a great way to keep on top of your finances, especially if you’re on the go.
+That’s hardly surprising as it’s a great way to keep on top of your finances, especially if you’re on the go and even more so with the arrival of coronavirus.
 Wally can turn its hand to tracking all of your accounts and payments, it’ll sync with them all for good measure and on top of that Wally is available in 70 countries.
 Wally is compatible with 15,000 banks and can handle 60 different currencies too.
 Little wonder then that it’s become a bit of a hit with iOS users.

 - Want to try Wally?
 Check out the website here